Yuri-bot03/yuris-closet/README.md

 ## Suggested Future Improvements

-- **Data Export:**  Provide an option to download the sales log as a CSV file for accounting purposes.
 - **User Accounts:**  Implement worker accounts with individual logins to track who recorded each sale.
 - **Inventory Categories:**  Track stock by item type, size, or color for more granular reporting.
 - **Responsive Charts:**  Visualize daily or weekly sales trends using chart libraries (e.g. Chart.js).